aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

 ### Setup AMG

-Setup a new AMG workspace using the [Amazon Managed Service for Grafana – Getting Started](https://aws.amazon.com/blogs/mt/amazon-managed-grafana-getting-started/) guide.
+Setup a new AMG workspace using the [Amazon Managed Grafana – Getting Started](https://aws.amazon.com/blogs/mt/amazon-managed-grafana-getting-started/) guide.

 Make sure to add "Amazon Managed Service for Prometheus" as a datasource during creation.